Computation of cyclic redundancy checks: Two-step computation

-As the CRC-32 polynomial has a large number of terms, when computing the remainder a byte at a time each bit depends on several bits of the previous iteration.
-In byte-parallel hardware implementations this calls for either multiple-input or cascaded XOR gates which increases propagation delay.
+For dense polynomials, such as the CRC-32 polynomial, computing the remainder a byte at a time produces equations where each bit depends on up to 8 bits of the previous iteration.
+In byte-parallel hardware implementations this calls for either 8-input or cascaded XOR gates which have substantial gate delay.

-To maximise computation speed, an intermediate remainder can be calculated by passing the message through a 123-bit shift register.
-The polynomial is a carefully selected multiple of the standard polynomial such that the terms (feedback taps) are widely spaced, and no bit of the remainder is XORed more than once per byte iteration.
-Thus only two-input XOR gates, the fastest possible, are needed.
-Finally the intermediate remainder is divided by the standard polynomial in a second shift register to yield the CRC-32 remainder.
+To maximise computation speed, an intermediate remainder can be calculated by first computing the CRC of the message modulo a sparse polynomial which is a multiple of the CRC polynomial.
+For CRC-32, the polynomial x123 + x111 + x92 + x84 + x64 + x46 + x23 + 1 has the property that its terms (feedback taps) are at least 8 positions apart.
+Thus, a 123-bit shift register can be advanced 8 bits per iteration using only two-input XOR gates, the fastest possible.
+Finally the intermediate remainder can be reduced modulo the standard polynomial in a second slower shift register (once per CRC, rather than once per input byte) to yield the CRC-32 remainder.